• Skip to primary navigation

 Is peanut butter low-FODMAP?

-Yes, in servings of two tablespoons or 32 grams.
+Yes, in servings of about two tablespoons or 32 grams.
 Each cookie contains less than 2 tablespoons, making them very FODMAP-friendly.

-Overhead view of ingredient for peanut butter cookies in measuring cups and spoons.
+Ingredients for peanut butter cookies in measuring cups and spoons on a grey board.

 Ingredients